mongodb/libbson/doc/bson_concat.rst

 true if the operation was applied successfully, otherwise false and ``dst`` should be discarded.

+.. only:: html

   .. taglist:: See Also:
     :tags: create-bson